Skip to content

 Cloudflare:

 Cloudflare proxies SSE natively, so the orange cloud is not the problem.
-The thing that bites is the proxy read timeout (120 seconds by default, configurable on Enterprise).
+The thing that bites is the proxy read timeout (100 seconds by default on Free/Pro/Business, configurable up to 6000 seconds on Enterprise).
 If your stream needs to stay idle longer, raise the timeout, switch to Streamable HTTP, or front the endpoint through a Cloudflare Tunnel.

 Fix 3: raise idle timeouts on every hop